kuco23/ZVote/README.md

 Note that when using sha256 the zero-knowledge proof calculation is very intense.

 ## TO-DO
-- [ ] Check that circom inputs are binary arrays,
+- [ ] Check that circom merkle tree inputs are binary arrays,
 - [ ] Enable Python to produce Merkle proofs for arrays of any size.